So You Want To Be A TV Presenter?

 - How to create a successful CV and convincing showreel

-'This splendid book covers every aspect of the job...
+'This splendid book covers every aspect of the job.
 I look forward to seeing you on my telly!'
-Chris Tarrant, from his Foreword
+Chris Tarrant (Who Wants to Be a Millionaire?, ITV)

 'Practical and informative...
 Kathryn Wolfe knows her stuff'The Stage